smaurice101/readthedocs/docs/source/genai.rst

 TML and Generative AI
 =================

 TML uses privateGPT containers (discussed below) for secure, fast, and distributed, AI.
-This container is dependent on the NVidia GPU.
+These containers are dependent on the NVidia GPU.

 .. note::
    TML Solution developers have 4 privateGPT container options.
 These range from the small to large models with varying GPU memory requirements.